-Zydus Cancer Centre / Medical Oncology
+Zydus Cancer Hospital / Medical Oncology

 Medical Oncology is a modality of treatment in cancer care which uses chemotherapy, targeted therapy, hormonal therapy and immunotherapy to treat cancer in an effective manner.